bpbond/luzlogr/README.md

 [![Travis-CI Build Status](https://travis-ci.org/bpbond/luzlogr.svg?branch=master)](https://travis-ci.org/bpbond/luzlogr)

 ## Installing
-To install this package:
+**luzlogr** is available from [CRAN](http://cran.r-project.org/web/packages/luzlogr/index.html), and can be installed using `install.packages()`.
+To install the latest, developmental version from this GitHub repository:

 1. Make sure you have `devtools` installed from CRAN and loaded.
 2. `install_github("bpbond/luzlogr")`

-Then:
+Either way, you can then do:
 ```R
 library(luzlogr)
 help(package = 'luzlogr')